cape-ph/cape-cod/extra-doc/README.queuing.md

 ## Message Consumption Models

-When considering the queing system for any given problem, how the contets of the queue are consumed is primary consideration.
+When considering the queuing system for any given problem, how the contents of the queue are consumed is primary consideration.
 We consider the push and pull consumption models below.

 ### Push